kristian-lange-tw/JATOS_docs_v3/pages/jsPsych-and-JATOS.md

 ### Send jsPsych's result data back to JATOS

-Here we use jsPsych's function `jsPsych.data.getData()` to collect the data into a variable and then 'stringify' the JSON format into a simple string.
+Here we use jsPsych's function `jsPsych.data.get().json()` to collect the data into a JSON-formatted string.
 Then we use JATOS' function `jatos.submitResultData` to send your result to JATOS and asks JATOS to move to the next component, if there is one.

 ~~~ javascript